Are you looking for Australia visa?

 Being aware of local wildlife in Australia

-Australia is home to incredible fauna and boasts some of Earth’s most beautiful and adorable creatures.
+This country is home to incredible fauna, the Australia national parks boast some of Earth’s most beautiful and adorable creatures.
 From quokkas and koalas to kangaroos and platypus, a trip to Australia is an opportunity to spot some of the most iconic animals on Earth.

 These include the following: